andrewboldi/Pathfinder/README.md

 ## Goals

-- Navigate: Provide people a way to enjoy their routes through customizing their scenery.
+- Navigate: Provide people a way to enjoy their routes through customizing their scenery. (point A to point B customization)
-- Explore: Provide people a way to enjoy their city through an automatic route generator.
+- Explore:  Provide people a way to enjoy their city through an automatic route generator. (point A back to point A auto-generated)

 <!-- ## Defintions TODO (6/8/2022) -->

 ## Justification

-Taking on a project such as this are relatively nontrivial and requires extensive planning and coordination.
+Taking on a project such as this is relatively nontrivial and requires extensive planning and coordination.
 The following analysis will attempt to understand the rationale behind this project and similar work that has been done.

 ### Travel Industry